 With support for smoother operations and greater workload adoption flexibility, Dalet Flex empowers operational staff to realize the expected cost savings envisioned for cloud/virtualized technologies.
 This allows them to quickly compensate for the variabilities that are a natural part of the television and feature film industries.

-Sandeep is the Head of Solutions for Flex Media Logistics offerings at Dalet in the Americas.
+Sandeep is the former Head of Solutions for Flex Media Logistics offerings at Dalet in the Americas.
 With more than twelve years of media industry experience, he drives the solution design for some of the largest media companies in the Americas.
 He's an experienced technologist who designs and ensures the successful launch of complex media management, distribution and media supply chain workflows.More Articles By Sandeep